-I figured since she would be sleeping until noon I should set my phone alarm to call about 1 P.M. – give her time to take care of the dog sitting stuff.
+So I decided to set my phone alarm to call about 1 P.M.
 But just to be sure, I gave a quick check with God and felt impressed that 1 P.M would be fine, more than fine.
 Perfect.

 When she answered the background noise sounded echoey – like she was in a big hall or airport.
 Her voice had that high, stressed pitch you get when you’re under pressure.